Two US brothers detained in Gaza now being held in Israeli prison, US official says | KRDO

 The US has renewed its request for consular access to Borak Alagha, 18, and Hashem Alagha, 20, who were born and raised in Chicago in their early childhood, the official said, adding that their location has been shared with their family.

+On Friday an Israeli official told CNN that the brothers are suspected of assisting senior Hamas officials during the war, and for this reason, they were detained for questioning.

-When asked for comment, the IDF told CNN the brothers are not in their custody, referring questions to the Israeli Security Agency (ISA) which did not immediately respond to a request for comment.
+When asked for comment, the IDF told CNN the brothers are not in their custody, referring questions to the Israeli Security Agency (ISA).

 A lawyer for the family rejected the Israeli accusations, calling them “baseless accusations and smears.”